Spotlight on CrowdStrike Holdings: Analyzing the Surge in Options Activity

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $220.0 to $480.0 for CrowdStrike Holdings during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $200.0 to $450.0 for CrowdStrike Holdings over the last 3 months.

 Biggest Options Spotted: